taenyfan/Computational-Physics-Monte-Carlo-Simulation/README.md

 was observed for  graphite at 30.74%.
 So neutrons penetrate through graphite best.
 Water had the smallest transmission and reflection fractions, at  0.35% and 19.84% respectively.
 So water is the least penetrative material for graphite and also the best material for absorbing neutrons.

-All relevant graphs and results that were produced using the simulation code can be found in the pdf file.
+Some relevant graphs produced using the simulation code can be found in the "Graphs" folder.